Essential Oils for our Children with Down Syndrome (Trisomy 21)

 Low Muscle Tone: Sluggish Bowels: Constipation

 Because our children have low muscle tone, they may tend to have constipation issues.
 Before I knew about using essential oils, our baby daughter might go 7-8 days between movements if left to herself.
-I usually resorted to using glycerin suppositories to help her pass her bowels.
-The Digestion Support blend worked very well for this issue.
-I applied a few drops on her abdomen at every diaper change, and she never went longer than a day without a movement since.
-I believe this blend helped strengthen her colon muscles so that within 6 months of consistent use she didn't need the oil.
-I continued to use it once a day for a few years because it has proven to be very helpful to prevent and eliminate parasites.
-We now have a blend called Tummy Soothe that is more suitable for children that I'd suggest instead of Digestion Support.
+I usually resorted to using glycerin suppositories to help her pass her bowel movements.
+The Tummy Soothe blend works very well for this issue.
+I applied a few drops on her abdomen at every diaper change, and she has never gone longer than a day without a movement since.
+I believe the essential oils helped strengthen her colon muscles so that within 6 months of consistent use she didn't need the oil.

-The importance of massage for our little ones led me to blend some essential oils with a blend of moisturizing oils: jojoba, coconut, avocado, almond and grape seed with aloe vera.
-Cedarwood and Sandalwood are good choices and work well together if desired.
+The importance of massage for our little ones led me to blend some skin-nurturing oils such as jojoba, coconut, avocado, almond, pomegranate and grape seed.
+Cedarwood and Sandalwood are good choices of essential oils if you wish to add them, and they work well together if desired.
 Both are known to stimulate the pineal gland and the limbic region of the brain, which is the center of emotions.
 The pineal gland is responsible for releasing melatonin, which is a powerful immune stimulant and antitumoral agent.
 Dr. Terry Friedmann found in clinical tests that Cedarwood was able to successfully treat ADD and ADHD in children.
 It is recognized for its calming properties.
 I use this oil for deep pressure massage after her bath before bedtime.
 Another nice oil for massage is Tender Skin Moisturizing Spray, which promotes healing of skin redness, rashes and irritations.
-Even if there are no skin issues, it is a beautiful blend of oils.
+Even if there are no skin issues, it's a beautiful blend of oils.

-For sinus issues, I apply diluted Myrtle* around her nostrils.
+For sinus issues, I apply diluted Myrtle around her nostrils.
 I tried this on myself first so I could be sure that this would not be irritating, and it was very pleasant.
-A drop of diluted Myrtle on a cotton swab can be used to gently swab the nostrils to help eradicate or prevent sinus infection.
+In my early days learning to use essential oils, I bravely tried a drop of Myrtle on a cotton swab and swabbed her nostrils to help eradicate and/or prevent sinus infection.
 When I first did this with our little one, I sat in front of her and showed her what I was going to do.
 I took a cotton swab, put a drop of Myrtle on the end, and then I swabbed MY nostril.
 I smiled and made very positive comments on how nice it was and how much better I could breathe.
 I did my other nostril, and then I asked her if she'd like for me to let her do it.
 By this point, she was excited to do what Mommy seemed to enjoy so much.
 She let me do it for her the first few times, but very quickly she graduated to being able to do this for herself.
+I don't recall her age exactly, but I think she was about 6 years old.
+While this may help a younger child, please use discretion and wisdom so that you don't cause your child to have a bad experience.
+Adequately diluted, it has proven to be very beneficial for children and adults.
+If not adequately diluted, the 1,8-cineole component of Myrtle may cause respiratory disturbances.

-I diffuse Respiratory Relief and apply Breathe Easy (diluted appropriately) to her chest and back when there is any sign of sinus or respiratory struggles.
-Respiratory Relief is a blend of four different kinds of eucalyptus and other oils.
-It helps break up mucus in the head and the lungs.
-This helps to drain the sinus cavities.
+During seasons where she gets stuffy, I diffuse and apply Breathe Easy (diluted appropriately) to her chest, back and inner thighs when there is any sign of sinus or respiratory struggles.
+The blend helps to break up mucus in the sinuses, the lungs and anywhere else it builds up.
+This also helps to drain the sinus cavities.

-For older children, a drop of Lemon in a teaspoon of honey may help, and/or a drop of Breathe Easy on the throat.
-We mix the essential oil with the honey in the bowl of the spoon, and then we quickly flip the spoon over and put on the tongue so that the honey is pulled off the spoon with the tongue, not the lips (to avoid getting essential oils on the lips).
-See "Lung Congestion" for how we fight a congestive cough using Breathe Ease as a suppository.
+For older children, a drop of Myrtle, Lemon or Breathe Easy in a teaspoon of honey may help, and/or a diluted drop of any of these on the throat.
+When taken with honey, we mix the essential oil in well then flip the spoon over so that the honey is pulled off the spoon with the tongue, not the lips (to avoid getting essential oils on the lips).
+See "Lung Congestion" for how we fight a congestive cough using Lung Healing as a suppository.

 Vitality is the blend that we've used to support the thyroid.
-Carrie Grace has used Vitality over her thyroid daily since 8 months of age.
-She is now 12 and has no signs of thyroid weakness.
-We now use it diluted at 3% in a roll-on applicator with fractionated coconut oil as the carrier.
+Carrie Grace has used Vitality over her thyroid daily since 8 months of age (born February 2004).
+She is now 13 (2017) and has no signs of thyroid weakness.

 Synthroid has adverse effects and lactose as a filler.

-I diffuse oils as needed, varying them according to the need.
-Our diffuser is on a timer set to diffuse for five out of every twenty-five minutes.
+I diffuse oils nightly when needed, varying the oils diffused according to the need.
+Our diffuser is on a timer set to diffuse for five out of every twenty-five minutes on low output.
 Here's a list of the most common oils I diffuse:

-Immune Support - To prevent illness or wipe it out once it presents itself.
+Immune Support - To help us prevent illness or wipe it out once it presents itself.

 Peaceful - This is a wonderful blend that is popular for its relaxing and calming effect.